Odd News Roundup: Indonesia's tyre-bound crocodile finally freed after six years; Tunisian enthusiast recreates sea snail purple dye that defined ancient royals | Science-Environment

 An elusive Indonesian crocodile, which has swum around with a motorcycle tyre stuck around its neck for six years, has finally been freed by an animal lover on the island of Sulawesi.

-The roughly four-metre (13.12 ft) crocodile had generated sympathy among some residents in the city of Palu who feared the tyre might eventually choke the reptile as it grew in size.
+The roughly four-meter (13.12 ft) crocodile had generated sympathy among some residents in the city of Palu who feared the tyre might eventually choke the reptile as it grew in size.

 Tunisian enthusiast recreates sea snail purple dye that defined ancient royals